 By Nutritionist Blogger, Jeni Tackett RD, LD

-As spring approaches, many of us start worrying about how we will look in swim suits and tank tops … and “belly fat” is often our chief villain.
+Now that spring has arrived, many of us have started worrying about how we will look in swim suits and tank tops … and “belly fat” is often our chief villain.

 Are you at risk?
 Follow the Harvard Health Guide’s recommendations for measuring your waist circumference: